ALTIBASE/Documents/Manuals/Altibase_7.2/eng/SQL Reference.md

 *add_table_partition*

-This clause can add a partition into a partitioned table and it can be also used in hash-partitioned tables.
+This clause can add a partition into a partitioned table.
+It can be only used in hash-partitioned tables and range-partitioned tables where default partition is omitted.

+partition_spec clause can only be used in hash-partitioned tables.

+partition_range_clause can only be used in range-partitioned tables and it adds a partition to the last range of the table.
+Unlike SPLIT partition operation the data is not transferred, so it ensures the concurrency of DML statements.

 The local indexes are automatically created in added partitions as well if the local indexes are already created in the existing partitions.
 At this point, names are automatically determined by the system, and the indexes are stored into tablespace where the newly added partitions located.

+> Restriction
+>
+> - This clause cannot add default partition of range-partitioned table.
+> - This clause cannot add partition in the middle of the range-partitioned table.
+The user must use SPLIT partition operation in this case.

 *partition_spec*